Developer Resources

 The MAP Staging Environment

 The Staging environment is a real VA integration environment where developers ensure apps are able to correctly function in the VA Pre-Production environment.
-Passing the Sandbox testing threshold automatically triggers deployment to Staging.
-Developers then test their code on a genuine VA system, ensure compliance through VA Mobile App Conpliance Requirements, and undergo review by the Verification and Validation (V&V) team.
+Once the code is deployed to Staging, developers then test their code on a genuine VA system, ensure compliance through VA Mobile App Compliance Requirements, and undergo review by the Verification and Validation (V&V) team.

 Preparing to Deploy to Production

-When an app passes V&V, its development team requests permission to deploy to the Production environment.
-The app development team performs three request activities, described in the following sections which involve drafting a Release Board ticket (TRB) and submitting an NGD (Next Generation Development) ticket.
+The Application/Service Teams submit their application/service request for V&V review in parallel to submitting their requests for permission to deploy to the Production environment.
+The Application/Service Teams performs two request activities, described in the following sections which involve drafting a Technical Review Board ticket (TRB) and submitting an NGD (Next Generation Deployment) ticket.

 Technical Review Board (TRB) Completes Qualitative Review

-The Technical Review Board, comprising Connected Care and Office of Information and Technology stakesholders, reviews all NGD production tickets and makes final approvals for apps to move to the The Mobile Application Platform (MAP) Production Environment.
+The Technical Review Board (TRB), comprising Connected Care and Office of Information and Technology stakeholders, reviews all NGD production tickets and makes final approvals for apps to move to the Mobile Application Platform (MAP) Production Environment.

 Release Candidate Types